eevahanka/compressing/documentation/week_report1.md

 I've mainly learned the very basics of how my algorthims work.

-Next I'll start coding and when github works I'll create some directories and clone the repository to my computer.
+Next I'll start coding.
 Also I'll initialize my project.

+I've used 3 hours this week